 A healthy recipe for red kuri squash, tossed with shredded kale and a delicious lemon tahini sauce.
 Red Kuri squash, also known as orange Hokkaido pumpkin doesn’t have to be peeled before roasting, and the skin is edible!
 Add almonds for a bit of crunch, and serve this dish as a main or a side dish for Thanksgiving.

 Don’t get me wrong, I love well known types of squash like butternut and acorn.
 But there’s a whole world of other varieties that I think deserve your love and attention, like red kuri!
 And roasted sweet dumpling squash, a sweet and nutty variety with creamy flesh.

 Red kuri squash was the focus of an entire section in my cookbook.
 And for good reason – it’s one of absolute favorites in the winter squash family.
-This glowing orange, tear dropped shaped variety has a savory-sweet, buttery flavor, and the thin skin is edible!
-Not having to peel is a complete win in my books when it comes to squash.
+This glowing orange, tear dropped shaped variety has a savory-sweet, buttery flavor, that gets even richer as it roasts.

 a tangle of massaged kale,

 a creamy coating of lemon tahini sauce,

 Another healthy recipe that incorporates winter squash is this Wild Rice & Butternut Squash Salad with Maple Vinaigrette.